smoke8714522/electron-vite-react/devguide.md

     - Verify the method is correctly exposed via `contextBridge.exposeInMainWorld('api', ...)` in the preload script (e.g., `electron/preload/index.ts`).
     - Make sure the method name and payload structure match between the main process handler, preload script, `src/types/api.ts`, and the renderer hook/call.
     - Check for errors during preload script execution in the Renderer console.
+- **View Not Changing:**
+    - Verify the `change-view` IPC message is being sent correctly from the menu click handlers in `electron/main/index.ts`.
+    - Check that the `onViewChange` listener is correctly set up in `electron/preload/index.ts` and exposed via `contextBridge`.
+    - Ensure the `useEffect` hook in `src/App.tsx` is calling `window.api.onViewChange` and updating the `activeView` state correctly.
+    - Check the Renderer Process Console for errors related to the listener or state update.
 - **Infinite Loops / Repeated API Calls:**
     - Check `useEffect` dependency arrays in your components.
     - If a dependency is a function coming from a custom hook (like `useApi.ts`), ensure that function's reference is stable.
 Define the underlying API call function outside the hook or wrap the hook's returned function in `useCallback` *if appropriate* (often defining the base function stably is better, as shown in `useApi.ts` example).